-Online Poker Status in New York State
+Online Poker Options in New York State

 Online poker in New York is still awaiting legalization.
 Although there have been some positive movements in the Senate in 2016, it seems that interest in the Assembly is quite lacking.